 Top 6 Rare Fish With Legs Discovered (Image and Name)

 Turns out, the axolotl is not really a fish.
-However, it can be easily mistaken as a fish with legs, thanks to the highly visible gills. (*)
+However, it can be easily mistaken for a fish with legs, thanks to the highly visible gills. (*)

 You see, it is often referred to as the Mexican walking fish.
 In fact, this weird little guy is actually a neotenic salamander.